The summer heat is here, which could mean a potential increase in energy use. Fortunately,

 Consider installing an automatic setback thermostat that turns off your air conditioner at night.

-Opening windows in the summer costs nothing, but it can save a lot of energy and money.
+Opening windows in the summer cost nothing but could make a big difference when it comes to energy savings because you will be cooling the house with a natural breeze instead of your air conditioner.
 Consider keeping your windows open in the evening and overnight to allow cooler air into your home, and don't forget to turn off your air conditioner.
-Close the windows during the day to keep the cool air in and the warm air out.
+Close the windows during the day to keep the cold air in and the warm air out.

-Did you know that a reflective roof could reduce the roof surface temperature, depending on your climate.
-A reflective roof prevents the sun's heat from transferring into the home or building.
+Did you know that a reflective roof could reduce the roof surface temperature, depending on your climate?
+A reflective roof may prevent the sun's heat from transferring into your home.

 Note: These tips are suggested as general practices.
 However, actual results may vary.